JacobisGreat/FoodWise/README.md

 - 📊 **Personalized NutriScore** based on age, height, weight, and medical conditions
 - 📸 **Barcode scanning** (local) and **label scanning** (cloud OCR)
 - ☁️ **Cloud AI Analysis** with Gemini for suitability evaluation
+- 🤖 **AI Nutrition Chatbot** to answer user questions about health, diet, and nutrition
 - 🧾 **Detailed bullet points** explaining why food is safe or risky
 - 📚 **Cited medical references** for credibility
 - 🕒 **Scan History** to review previous results